kanongil/node-faststart/README.md

-# Quicktime/MP4 Fast Start
+# Quicktime/MP4 Fast Start for node.js

 Enable streaming and pseudo-streaming of Quicktime and MP4 files by moving metadata and offset information to the front of the file.

-The implementation is a plug in replacement for `fs.createReadStream()` and works behind the scene to expose the input file as a fast start enabled stream.
+The implementation is a plug-in replacement for `fs.createReadStream()` and works behind the scene to expose the input file as a fast start enabled stream.

+## Usage

+    var faststart = require('faststart);

+    faststart.createReadStream('movie.mp4').pipe(…);

+## Methods

+### faststart.createReadStream(path, [options])

+Returns a standard readable file stream.

+#### Extra options

+* `passthrough` - Boolean.
+Set to detect non-movie files and don't try to "fix" them.

+## Install

+    npm install faststart

 ## TODO ##